Renovation and Enhancement Project

 rendering of Library conservation lab

-The Frick Art Reference Library’s conservation studio is responsible for the preservation of a world-class collection of rare books, drawings, photographs, and archival materials.
+The Frick Art Research Library’s conservation studio is responsible for the preservation of a world-class collection of rare books, drawings, photographs, and archival materials.
 In close consultation with the curatorial team, the library’s conservators also treat prints and drawings from the museum’s permanent collection and works on paper loaned for special exhibitions.
 With high-efficiency, state-of-the-art equipment, the library’s new conservation studio will have versatile workspaces where multiple treatments can be performed simultaneously.
 Its digital lab—which makes the library’s unique resources available online to scholars worldwide—will also feature improved facilities, including space for photographing oversized materials.

 Connecting the Museum and Library